hormone03/india-mobility/content/post/post3/index.md

 ---
-title: Cars are dominating the Indian streets – this needs to change in the post-Covid world
+title: “Cars are dominating the Indian streets” - Op-Ed by Govind Gopakumar
 date: 2020-12-01
 ---
-Addressing mobility injustice is crucial amid renewed calls for personal motorisation and stigmatisation of public transit as vectors of disease transmission.
+Prof. Govind Gopakumar writes how the Indian street has been dominated by cars and why it must change in the post CoVID era.
+The op-ed was published by Scroll.in, a digital platform covering contemporary issues in Indian society and the full article can be read <a href="https://scroll.in/article/977767/cars-are-dominating-the-indian-streets-and-this-needs-to-change-in-the-post-covid-world" target="_blank">here</a>.

 <!--more-->